nnhoucheng/PUI2016_ch3019/HW3_ch3019/README.md

 ### Assignment 1
-Generate the distributions for chi-squared, binomial, gaussian, logistic and poisson distribution.
+Generate 100 the distributions for each chi-squared, binomial, gaussian, logistic and poisson distribution.
+Display a scatter plot and a histogram plot with Gaussian fit curve for each distribution.

 ### Assignment 2
+State the idea and develope the corresponding null hypothesis and alternative hypothesis.

-Data from Citibike Jan 2015 csv file.
+Download and display data from Citibike Jan 2015 csv file.
+Display reducted data and plot the distribution.

 Announcement: